 Researchers should know better, but they don’t always.
 Most academic researchers bend over backwards to not conclude anything at all, obsessed as they are by the holy grail of failing to reject the null hypothesis.
-When people begin with the answers, they design their research in ways that virtually guarantee the results they want.
-This study tilted the playing field by choosing an approach that presented carefully scripted scenarios to study subjects.
+When researchers begin with the answers, they design their studies in ways that virtually guarantee the results their clients are hoping for.
+The “Airlines Doomed” study tilted the playing field by choosing an approach that presented carefully scripted scenarios to study subjects.

 Imagine a scenario where you live in Fairfax, Virginia, which is a suburb of Washington DC.
 You wish to travel to New York City to see the Empire State Building.
 You are traveling alone.
 You plan to arrive there at 3:00 PM the following day.
 To take this trip via commercial airline, you would need to arrive at a New York airport by 2:00 PM to catch a taxi to get you to the specific location.
 This means departing from Dulles or Reagan National around 1:00 PM.
 You need to arrive at the airport 2 hours before your flight, which would be 11:00 AM.
 You must leave your house 30-60 minutes before that to ensure that you make the flight on time.
 In summary, your total travel time is from 10:00 AM to 3:00 PM, or 5 hours.
 Google Maps indicates that you can make the drive in 4 hours 46 minutes in average traffic.
 In other words, you can choose between two options with almost identical travel times.
 Which would you prefer?

 The authors say, “When presented with this scenario, 33.67% said they preferred to fly commercial”

 If you’re like me, you are stunned by this finding.
 One in three choosing flying means two out of three study subjects said they’d rather drive from Fairfax, VA to NY, NY than fly.